zilishen/documentation/content/nap-waf/configuration-guide/configuration.md

 ### Override Rules Logging & Reporting

 If a request matches an override rule, the `json_log` field will include a new block named 'overrideRule'.
 However, if no rules match the request, the log will not contain any related information.
-When the 'extendsPolicy' flag is set to false, the 'originalPolicyName' field in the log will reflect the name of the original policy name (the one that contains override rules), and the `policy_name` field will reflect the policy that was enforced.
+When the ’actionType’ flag is set to “replace-policy”, the 'originalPolicyName' field in the log will reflect the name of the original policy name (the one that contains override rules), and the `policy_name` field will reflect the policy that was enforced.

 For example, if the matching override rule is called "login_page":